ericspod/X4DF/README.md

 how values are stored, with integers represented as Python `int` literals and floating point numbers represented as Python `float` literals.

-For mesh data whose arrays are typically lists of vectors indexed as (row,component) arrays, topology definitions indexed as (element,index) arrays, or data vectors indexed as (row,value) arrays, this implies that each component (vector, element, or field element) is stored on its own line.
-A vector array for example would be stored as `x0 y0 z0\nx1 y1 z1\n...`.

-For 2D images indexed as (width,height) arrays, this implies the image will be stored in a transposed manner if the text data is viewed as an ASCII-art type image.
-Pixel values that run down the left-hand side of the image will instead be stored as the first row.
-For 3D/4D images indexed as (width,height,depth) or (width,height,depth,time), this implies that values in the depth or time dimension get stored first.

 ### Binary Array

 Binary data is stored as described above in rightmost index first order, and can be compressed and/or encoded in base64.